Two of the league's most penalized teams are set to meet at Xcel Energy Center on Sunday, as the Minnesota Wild (9-9-2) ...

 Will the Arizona Coyotes make the playoffs this year?

-While we do not yet know if the Arizona Coyotes will make the playoffs this year, they finished 5th in the Pacific Division last season earning a spot in the 2020 playoffs.
-They were then eliminated in five games (4-1) by the Colorado Avalanche.
+While we do not yet know if the Arizona Coyotes will make the playoffs this year, they did not make the playoffs in 2021-22.

-Will the Arizona Coyotes get the 1st pick in the MLB draft?
+Will the Arizona Coyotes get the 1st pick in the NHL draft?

-The Arizona Coyotes received the 111th pick in the 2020 NHL draft and selected Mitchell Miller.
+The Arizona Coyotes do not have the number one overall pick in the 2022 NHL Draft.